 For the first time ever, the study surveyed frontline claims professionals (instead of claims executives) to ascertain alignment between industry leadership and staff who directly handle workers’ compensation claims.
 As the industry’s largest talent constituency, with the greatest influence on financial and injured worker outcomes, the 2019 Report provides visibility into how the views of frontline staff mirror or differ from claims executives and highlights opportunities to advance the entire industry.

 2018 Report Summary

-Since the study launched in 2013, claims leaders have consistently ranked medical management as the number one core competency most critical to claim outcomes.
-With medical expenses representing over 60 percent of claims costs in many jurisdictions, according to NCCI, the study’s Advisory Council recommended the 2018 study further investigate what high performing claims payers are doing to surmount this top industry challenge.
+Since the study launched in 2013, claims leaders have consistently ranked medical management as the core competency most critical to claim outcomes.
+With medical costs representing over 60 percent of claims costs in many jurisdictions, the study’s Advisory Council recommended the 2018 study further investigate what high performing claims payers are doing to surmount this top industry challenge.

 2017 Report Summary

-Reprising its 2014 survey questions, the 5th Annual Workers’ Compensation Benchmarking Study provides an industry report card by measuring advancement in claims management over the past three years.
+Reprising its 2014 survey questions, the fifth annual Workers’ Compensation Benchmarking Study provides an industry report card by measuring advancement in claims management over the past three years.
 Additionally, it reveals a more robust profile of the successful claims organization with an expanded set of practices differentiating them from lower performers.
 Lastly, the study continues its exploration of the emerging “claims advocacy” approach to engaging injured workers.

 2016 Report Summary

 For the first time in its four year history, the 2016 study identifies which claims best practices are generating better outcomes and clearly differentiating high performing claims organizations from industry peers.
 Results from this nationwide survey of 492 claims leaders substantiate various methods that drive claims success.
 Building on the cumulative intelligence and research with nearly 1,200 claims leaders, the 2016 study provides a convincing, data-backed profile of the higher performing claims organization.